Nier: Automata: Plot

-Returning characters Emil, and Devola and Popola have separate optional story arcs.
+Returning characters Emil, Devola and Popola have separate optional story arcs.
 Devola and Popola were ostracized and programmed to feel endless guilt after their model series caused humanity's extinction in Nier.
 They stay at the Resistance camp doing the riskier jobs, and aid the YoRHa androids until helping 9S at the tower.
 Emil lost his memories due to copying himself to fight the aliens.
 A group of those copies, gone mad from losing their sense of self, act as a secret boss battle.
 After the current character wins the fight, Emil dies after remembering his now-dead friends.

 Development

 After the release of Nier, director Yoko Taro and Square Enix producer Yosuke Saito wanted to create a sequel.
 Saito spoke to assistant producer Yuki Yokoyama, who was unwilling due to low sales of Nier.
 After the positive fan reception of Nier, however, both Square Enix and the lead staff who worked on the original game were willing to continue the Nier intellectual property (IP) but wanted to create a better, more-action-oriented gameplay experience.
 They contacted PlatinumGames, which had developed a reputation for high-quality action games such as Bayonetta (2009) and Metal Gear Rising: Revengeance (2013).
 The two companies agreed to collaborate on the sequel, provided Yoko would be its director and that he would be present to help with production.
 The latter condition required Yoko to move from Tokyo to Osaka, where PlatinumGames was located.
 Although Yoko was initially uneasy about the collaboration, he became confident in PlatinumGames due to their excitement to work on a Nier game, and their promise to remain faithful to the original game.
 Designer Takahisa Taura also joined the team due to his long-time desire to create a Nier sequel.
 PlatinumGames handled primary development of the game while Square Enix supported the project with additional staff and sound design.

 Initially, Yoko said they planned to build a FarmVille (2009)-inspired game for mobile platforms or the PlayStation Vita.
 The team instead shifted development to the PlayStation 4.
 Saito and Eijiro Nishimura co-produced the project.
 Development began in 2014, and included six months of pre-production.
 At first, the relationship between Yoko and PlatinumGames staff was fraught, mainly because Yoko's freelance status led to different daily schedules.
 To reduce the scheduling conflicts, the team organized a system of "free time" where Yoko would be available to work.
 The team studied feedback from both fans and critical reviews of Nier, and concluded they would need to improve the gameplay, graphics, and character designs.
 They also carried over aspects of Nier that were well-received, such as the game's music and complex story.
 PlatinumGames did most of the development at its offices in Osaka and Tokyo, and was supported by outside staff such as Yoko.